 Kathryn Wall, MSW, LICSW, Clinician, School Support Services, Community Healthlink

 Kate Wall recalls the mentors she had growing up in Western Massachusetts—adults who offered support, guidance and encouragement during her formative years.
 "My mentors believed in me," she said.
 "I wanted to do the same work to help kids achieve their potential."
-As a clinician for UMass Memorial – Community Healthlink, Kate provides school-based individual and family counseling services to middle and high school students in Southern Worcester County.
+As a clinician for UMass Memorial Health – Community Healthlink, Kate provides school-based individual and family counseling services to middle and high school students in southern Worcester County.

 "Life can be difficult," said Kate, who provides counseling to students referred to her by their guidance offices, teachers, or principals.
 She works with students on "empowerment, positivity, strength building, and problem solving, helping them learn coping skills and build resiliency."
 She also helps students with stress reduction, as the pressures of peer-group politics—combined with the physical and emotional changes adolescents experience—can create a stressful school environment.
 "Skills they learn in counseling, they learn for the rest of their lives," Kate said.
 "It's not about fixing people.
 It's about helping students be the best version of themselves."